jruby/jrubyfx/Getting Started.md

 Using JRubyFX
 ===============
 This guide assumes you have basic knowledge of Ruby, and have JRuby 1.7 or greater and Java 7u6 or greater installed.
 Java 6 will also work if you are on Windows and download JavaFX runtime separately and put its path in JFX_DIR enviroment variable.
-At the moment, OpenJDK will unfortunatly not work as it does not have JavaFX.
+At the moment (January 2013), OpenJDK will unfortunatly not work as it does not have JavaFX.
+Supposedly OpenJDK 8 will support JFX.

 Installing JRubyFX
 --------------------